-Nearly 10 years later, the couple live with their three daughters in Chicago.
+Ten years after graduating, the couple live with their three daughters in Chicago.
 Crystal is a practicing obstetrician/gynecologist at St. Alexius Medical Center/AMITA Health and Northwest Community Hospital, and Raj is a child and adolescent psychiatrist, serving as the Director of Autism Services at AMITA Health.

 AUC is special to the Wadyals for several reasons, not least because they graduated with both an MD and a marriage license.
 For both grads, AUC was an inflection point in their lives—a time when their dreams for the future solidified into something tangible, as did their confidence to follow them through.
 “My marriage, my career, and my identity as a person were all built at AUC,” Raj says.

 A Lesson for Life

 Neither Crystal nor Raj knew exactly what to expect when they first boarded their planes bound for St. Maarten—hers from Texas, where she graduated from Lamar University on a biology scholarship; his from Long Island, New York, where he'd first begun shadowing physicians in high school.

 But once they stepped into the university apartments overlooking the lagoon, the air seemed to tingle with a sense of possibility.